laurentpayot/floweret/README.md

   (a, b) -> [a, b]

 f(1, 'a') # [1, 'a']
-f(1, 5)   # TypeError: Argument #2 should be of type 'String' instead of Number 5.
+f(1, 5)   # TypeError: Expected argument #2 to be String, got Number 5.
 ```

 ### Union of types